On a generalisation of Cameron's base size conjecture: Introduction

 \vs

 We now briefly discuss the methods we use to prove Theorem~\ref{thm:main} for groups of Lie type.
-These are similar to those used in the proof of Cameron's conjecture.
-In particular, our main tool will be a generalised version of the powerful probabilistic method based on fixed point ratio estimates that was first introduced in~\cite{LSh} by Liebeck and Shalev for the study of bases.
+These are similar to those used in the proof of Cameron's conjecture, but additional challenges arise due to the substantial weakening of our assumptions, which we will highlight below.
+Our main tool will be a generalised version of a powerful probabilistic method for studying base sizes, which was first introduced in~\cite{LSh} by Liebeck and Shalev.